Ziehl-Abegg: Products

 The biggest division is the Ventilation division, in which axial and radial fans with a diameter from 190 mm to 1400 mm are produced.
 Ziehl-Abegg also has two further divisions which produce drives and the corresponding control technology.
 Application areas are i.e. Heat, clean room and refrigeration technology.

 In the late 1980s, Ziehl-Abegg became the first company in the world to introduce EC-Motors (see Brushless DC electric motor) and use them for Ventilation Technology.
 In the 1990s, the rotor blades were sickled and in 2006 they were equipped with a bionic profile, in order to minimize the noise emissions.
 In 2013, Ziehl-Abegg was also the first company in the world to develop a Bio-Fan made entirely of a Bio-Polymer (in this case castor oil).

 In the drives division, Electrical Motors for lifts, medical applications (i.e. Computer Tomographs) and Omnibuses are developed.

-Ziehl-Abegg Automotive

-At the International Motor Show Germany in 2012, the associate company Ziehl-Abegg Automotive presented under the name ZAwheel a gearless, in-hub wheel drive for buses and other commercial vehicles with a synchronous external rotor motor.

-Buses equipped with ZAwheel have been in commercial operation since 2008, in Apeldoorn ("The Whisperer") and Rotterdam ("eBusz"), among other places.
-Five buses equipped with ZAwheel entered service in the German city Münster in April 2015.
-The ZAwheel SM530 model with 125 kW has a maximum torque of 6000 Nm.
-The Efficiency is up to 90%.
-Conventional buses with a diesel engine can be retrofitted with the ZAwheel drive.